-Inter-temporal constraints in pumping mode consist of (1) minimum pumping time (separate from minimum generating time), (2) the maximum pumping Energy per Trading Day, (3) the maximum number of pumping cycles in a Trading Day, (4) minimum lag time between consecutive pump starts in a group2, and (5) minimum down time.
+Inter-temporal constraints in pumping mode consist of (1) minimum pumping time (separate from minimum generating time), (2) the maximum pumping Energy per Trading Day, (3) the maximum number of pumping cycles in a Trading Day, (4) minimum lag time between consecutive pump starts in a group, and (5) minimum down time.
 The CAISO minimum down time model will allow for the specification of separate minimum down time values for each of four potential switching sequences:

-- Minimum down time when switching from pumping to off to pumping (MDTpp) - Minimum down time when switching from pumping to off to generation (MDTpg) - Minimum down time when switching from generation to off to pumping (MDTgp) - Minimum down time when switching from generation to off to generation (MDTgg) (essentially the existing minimum down time feature for generating resources)
+- > Minimum down time when switching from pumping to off to pumping (MDTpp) - Minimum down time when switching from pumping to off to generation (MDTpg) - Minimum down time when switching from generation to off to pumping (MDTgp)

-2 See section 6.6.2.2 for more information on grouping constraints.
+&lt;sup>2 See section 6.6.2.2 for more information on grouping constraints.